Why Movie Theaters are More Important Than We Realize

 How and how often we interact with others outside of our homes contributes to the health of the individual and the health of our communities.

 Entertainment and human interaction play an enormous role in the creation, exportation, and preservation of culture.
 It’s not just what about what we enjoy as individuals, it’s also about what we enjoy together.

-When we no longer believe we have anything in common because we no longer have opportunities to make those discoveries, we lose awareness of what unites us.
+When we no longer believe we have anything in common because we no longer have opportunities to make those discoveries, we lose awareness of what does unite us.

-There’s something remarkable about being invested in a playoff game in an arena full of screaming fans, or being in a movie theater and cheering at the same scene with total strangers, or singing along to Pirates of the Caribbean on a boat with people from another country.
+There’s something remarkable about being invested in a playoff game in an arena full of like-minded screaming fans, or being in a movie theater and cheering at the same scene with total strangers, or singing along to Pirates of the Caribbean on a boat with people from another state or country.

 We may never agree with the people sitting next to us.
-That may never change, but through various forms of entertainment, we get to connect with people who maybe aren’t like us at all.
+That may never change, but through various forms of entertainment, we connect with those people, some who may be very different than us.

-The things we share in movie theaters, concerts, sports arenas, theme parks, churches, and other public places cannot be replicated online or in social media.
+The things we share in movie theaters, concerts, sports arenas, theme parks, churches, and other public places simply cannot be replicated online or in social media in the same way.

-Streaming services can provide an affordable, convenient, and even quality entertainment option within the home.
+Streaming services can also provide an affordable, convenient, and even quality entertainment option within the home.
 This can foster social interaction too, and, yes, many home theaters and sound systems have grown to rival modern movie theaters.
-However, it's a different kind of interaction, one that brings together those who already know each other and likely already have shared values and beliefs.
-This is a good thing.
+However, it's a different kind of interaction, one that brings together those who likely already know each other and likely already have shared values and beliefs.
+This is a good thing by the way.

-And just because something is cheaper, easier, quicker, or newer doesn’t mean it’s always better or better for us as a society.
+But just because something is cheaper, easier, quicker, or more convenient doesn’t mean it’s always better or better for us as a society.

 Human connection, social interaction, and various forms of public entertainment are essential, now more than ever, and if we don’t want to repeat the gloom, division, and disarray of the past year, we’d be wise to learn that lesson.